 In April 2020, the national living wage for people over the age of 25 increased by 6.2% from £8.21 to £8.72.
 The national minimum wage also increased by 6.5% for people aged 21-24 (from £7.70 to £8.20 an hour).
 Apprentices now receive £4.15 an hour, an increase of 25p per hour (a 6.4% increase).

-Again from April, employers will be under a legal obligation to provide a ‘written statement’ to new employees on their first day.
+Again since April, employers are now under a legal obligation to provide a ‘written statement’ to new employees on their first day.
 This will likely reinforce obligations employers already have - but which many (especially those who own smaller businesses with few employees) do not take up - to issue new employees with a written contract within a maximum of eight weeks.

 Parental bereavement leave